awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

     process the largest EDK set the message format allows.
     The actual memory required depends on how a specific language and implementation represents these objects in memory.
-    These objects need to be held in memory for the duration of the decryption operation.
+    These objects MUST be held in memory for the duration of the decryption operation because the decrypt operation MUST output the parsed header.

-The above represents ways in which a message can become large such that their processing would exhaust many memory runtime limits.
+Messages with the above fields at their size limits, when processed, can exhaust many memory runtime limits.
 As such, customers who are concerned with the stability and memory usage of their systems may care about providing stricter bounds to these fields.